 It is only one thing: give your life for others as Christ our King.

-Information about Father Hanly’s homily for the Feast of Christ the King, Year B
+Information about Father Hanly’s homily for Christ the King, Year B

 All Rights Reserved.

 If you would like to use our transcript of this sermon (updated 2019), please contact us for permission.